Dynamic tariff-based demand response in retail electricity market under uncertainty: Acknowledgements

 \section{Acknowledgements}

-Carlos Ruiz gratefully acknowledges the financial support from the Spanish government through projects PID2020-116694GB-I00 and from the Madrid Government (Comunidad de Madrid) under the Multiannual Agreement with UC3M in the line of “Fostering Young Doctors Research” (ZEROGASPAIN-CMUC3M), and in the context of the V PRICIT (Regional Programme of Research and Technological Innovation.
+Arega Getaneh Abate has received funding from the European Union’s Horizon $2020$ research and innovation program under the Marie Skłodowska-Curie grant agreement No $899987$.
+Carlos Ruiz gratefully acknowledges the financial support from the Spanish government through projects PID2020-116694GB-I00 and from the Madrid Government (Comunidad de Madrid) under the Multiannual Agreement with UC3M in the line of “Fostering Young Doctors Research” (ZEROGASPAIN-CMUC3M) and in the context of the V PRICIT (Regional Programme of Research and Technological Innovation.